 - Invader Zim: Zim's robot GIR, dispite his processor being mostly made from trash and spare change, has occasional moments of clarity.
 The first would be when he question's Zim's plan to kill Dib in the past with time-travel, the second is when Zim decides to stop an explosion by undoing the timefield that's slowed it down.

 - In My Little Pony: Friendship Is Magic, Twilight Sparkle's relative level-headedness amongst her more outlandish friends usually lands her in the role of the Only Sane Mare.
-However, sometimes she can get carried away in her cynicism, and her Super OCD makes her susceptible to stress-induced mental breakdowns, at which point the ball is, ironically, shared between her friends (most consistently, Spike).
+However, sometimes she can get carried away in her cynicism, and her Super OCD makes her susceptible to stress-induced mental breakdowns, at which point the ball is, ironically, shared between her friends (most consistently with Spike and Applejack).

 - The show as a whole likes to evenly swap this around, with each character getting as many moments of clarity as they get flawed moments, depending on the circumstance.
 Even abrasive goofballs such as Pinkie Pie and Rainbow Dash sometimes prove more rational than the more lucid Fluttershy or Applejack.